 After Tai Long Wan Camp Site (there is a sign along the trail), you’ll see a small hill on the left with a visible path.

-I don’t know the name of this hill or area (and can’t find it anywhere online).
-But if you hike up the hill, you’ll see a triangulation station.
+I don’t know the name of this hill or area (and can’t find it anywhere online), but if you hike up the hill, you’ll see a triangulation station.
 Moreover, you can see the mountain range on the northeast side.
-The tip of the mountain range is the Lantau Peak.
-Not a bad view with only a few minutes of uphill hiking!
+The tip of the mountain range is Lantau Peak.

 Descend the coast to Kau Ling Chung

 Continue hiking in the direction of Fan Lau.
-And in about 20 minutes or so, you’ll approach the end of Lantau Trail Section 8.
-There is a big board with a map and a flight of stairs going down to Kau Ling Chung (狗嶺涌).
+And in about 20 minutes, you’ll approach the end of Lantau Trail Section 8.
+There is a big board with a map and a flight of stairs going down to Kau Ling Chung.

 Kau Ling Chung is an area that has campsites and a secluded beach facing Fan Lau Tung Wan (Fan Lau East Bay).
 While we are not camping on this trip, we are going down the stairs to find the Lantau South Obelisk and a view compass.

-So hike down the flight of stone steps and turn left when you see the sign for Lantau South Obelisk.
-Remember this junction because you’ll return to this spot later on and continue the path forward to campsites at Kau Ling Chung.
+Hike down the flight of stone steps, then turn left when you see the sign for Lantau South Obelisk.
+Remember this junction; you’ll return to it later and continue along the path to the campsites at Kau Ling Chung.

 Lantau South Obelisk

-After turning left on the path, there is a pavilion and the option of turning left or going straight.
-This part of the hiking trail is actually a loop.
+After turning left on the path, there is a pavilion with the option of turning left or going straight.
+This part of the hiking trail is a loop.
 So turn left first.
 You’ll return to this spot after seeing the obelisk and the viewpoint.

 As you descend the coast, you can see the South China Sea and the small islands in the distance.
 And in no time, you’ll see the Lantau South Obelisk on the right.

-The British Navy put this landmark here in 1902 to mark the south end of Lantau Island.
-It is symbolic but rather underwhelming in my opinion.
-But nonetheless, it is a highlight along the hiking trail.
+The British Navy built this landmark in 1902 to mark the south end of Lantau Island.
+It is symbolic but rather underwhelming, in my opinion.
+Nonetheless, it is a highlight along the hiking trail.

 Kau Ling Chung View Compass

 Continue hiking the trail around the coast.
-The trail follows up the hill to the highest point at Kau Ling Chung.
-And after hiking the slippery slope, there is a view compass at the top.
+The trail follows the hill to the highest point at Kau Ling Chung.
+After hiking up the slippery slope, a view compass is at the top.

 Take in the view here.
-When you look in the southwest direction, you can see the secluded beach and Fan Lau Tung Wan.
+When you look southwest, you can see the secluded beach and Fan Lau Tung Wan.

 Hike through Kau Ling Chung campsite and beach